jaswanthreddy003/Sysmon-Endpoint-Detections/Event ID 1 (Process Creation)/PowerShell-Abuse-Dectection/readme.md

 A third notable event shows an interactive PowerShell session running with High integrity under the administrative user account without being spawned by a system service.
 While elevated PowerShell sessions can be legitimate, their presence alongside encoded and execution policy bypassed commands significantly increases suspicion.
 In a SOC environment, this would be treated as corroborating evidence within a broader attack chain rather than an isolated benign event.

 This analysis demonstrates how PowerShell abuse is identified not by its presence alone, but by execution context, integrity level, user account, and command-line behavior.
 Differentiating baseline system noise from high-risk PowerShell execution patterns is critical for effective endpoint detection engineering.

+In this dataset, several PowerShell-related process creation events may appear suspicious at first glance but are actually false positives when proper context is applied.
+A common example is powershell.exe executed with High Integrity Level by a legitimate user account.
+While high integrity is often associated with elevated privileges and attacker activity, in this case it occurred because the user launched PowerShell as Administrator, which is a normal administrative action during system inspection or testing.
+Another false positive observed is PowerShell being spawned by trusted parent processes such as RuntimeBroker.exe or explorer.exe.
+These parent-child relationships are common in normal Windows operations and do not indicate malicious behavior by themselves.
+Additionally, PowerShell executions without malicious flags (such as -EncodedCommand or -ExecutionPolicy Bypass) and without suspicious network or file activity should be treated as benign administrative usage.
+This demonstrates why PowerShell detections must always be correlated with command-line arguments, parent process, user context, and integrity level before concluding malicious intent.